andkound98/master-thesis/README.md

 ## `main.py`

 This is the main file of the project.
-The code herein reproduces the results found in the thesis.
-It allows the user to select one or more of the possible combinations of models and shocks.
-Having set the respective choices, the code loads, adjusts and solves the initial and terminal models, computes the fully non-linear perfect-foresight transition paths and plots various informative plots about the steady states and transitions.
-If desired, the results are stored in the folder 'Results'.
+The code herein produces the core results of my thesis.
+Some of the results are used by other code files, such as `compare_transitions.py`.
+The code here allows the user to select one or more of the possible combinations of models and shocks.
+Having set the respective choices, the code loads, adjusts and solves the initial and terminal models, computes the fully non-linear perfect-foresight transition paths and prints various informative plots and tables about the steady states and the transitions.
+If desired, these results are stored in the folder [**Results**](https://github.com/andkound98/master-thesis/tree/main/Results).
+The transitions can also be stored as pickle files in the end, for easy re-use by `compare_transitions.py`.

 ## `compare_transitions.py`

-This file creates plots that compare the transitions produced by different models and shocks.
-To compare the transitions, they must have been implemented first through the main file and stored in a folder in 'Results'.
+This file contains code which visually compares the transitions produced by different models and shocks.
+In particular, the user selects the combination of instances to be compared.
+To compare transitions, these must have been implemented and stored first via the `main.py file`.

+## `beta_shock.py`

+This file implements the permanent shock to the household discount factor in the baseline model, as described in appendix E.3 of the thesis.

+## `calibration.py`

+This file calculates targets for the calibration of the models in the thesis and plots some of the time series.

 ## `custom_functions.py`

-This file contains custom functions used throughout the project, inter alia in the `main.py` file and the `plot_functions.py` file.
+This file contains custom functions used throughout the project.

 ## `plot_functions.py`

-This file contains custom functions for plotting various results from the HANK models, e.g. policies, distributions and transitions.
+This file contains custom functions for plotting various results throughout the project.

-## `calibration.py`

-This file calculates targets for the calibration of the employed HANK model.

 ## Models

-The folder [**Models**](https://github.com/andkound98/master-thesis/tree/main/Models) contains the models employed by the various code files.
+The folder [**Models**](https://github.com/andkound98/master-thesis/tree/main/Models) contains the models employed by the various code files:
+1. `hank_baseline.yml`: baseline model
+2. `hank_end_L.yml`: extended model with CRRA preferences and endogenous labour supply
+3. `hank_no_ZLB.yml`: model without zero-lower bound
+4. `hank_low_B.yml`: model with re-calibration of liquid assets
+5. `hank_slow_shock.yml`: model with high persistence in shock processes
+6. `hank_very_slow_phi.yml`: model with very high persistence in shock to borrowing limit
+7. `hank_fast_shock.yml`: model with low persistence in shock processes
+8. `hank_baseline_beta.yml`: baseline model with shock to household discount factor

+Finally, the model also contains `hank_functions.py`, which contains functions necessary for the solution of the models.

 ## Results

 The folder [**Results**](https://github.com/andkound98/master-thesis/tree/main/Results) contains the results produced by the `main.py` file and the `plot_functions.py` file.

+## Data

 ## Thesis

-The folder [**Thesis**](https://github.com/andkound98/master-thesis/tree/main/Thesis) contains the TeX code of the thesis as well as its `.bib` file.
-The PDF version of the thesis is also in this folder.
+The folder [**Thesis**](https://github.com/andkound98/master-thesis/tree/main/Thesis) contains the TeX code of the thesis, its `.bib` file and the PDF version of the thesis.

 ---
 All these codes were run using the Spyder IDE 5.4.3 with Python 3.9.12 and [`Econpizza`](https://github.com/gboehl/econpizza/tree/master) 0.6.1 on macOS 12.6.5.